Azure-Samples/eventgrid-viewer-blazor/examples/README.md

 To view an example of how to deploy the EventGrid Viewer Blazor application using terraform, see the README found [here](terraform-no-auth/README.md).

-## How to Deploy with Azure AD Authentication
+## How to Deploy with Entra ID Authentication

 The information inside of EventGrid messages can contain sensitive information.
 If a bad actor were to obtain the EventGrid Viewer Blazor url, they could view this information.
-The EventGrid Viewer Blazor application has been designed in a way that Azure AD authentication can be enabled through appsettings.
+The EventGrid Viewer Blazor application has been designed in a way that Entra ID authentication can be enabled through appsettings.

-EventGrid Viewer Blazor will use a [Azure Keyvault](https://azure.microsoft.com/en-us/services/key-vault/) Secret, [Azure AD App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-how-applications-are-added) & a [System-assigned managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) to secure the application.
+EventGrid Viewer Blazor will use a [Azure Keyvault](https://azure.microsoft.com/en-us/services/key-vault/) Secret, [Entra ID App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-how-applications-are-added) & a [System-assigned managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) to secure the application.

-**EventGrid Viewer Blazor Azure AD Appsettings:**
+**EventGrid Viewer Blazor Entra ID Appsettings:**

-1. AzureAd:Instance - hardcoded in the ARM Template, value is ```https://login.microsoftonline.com/```
+1. EntraId:Instance - hardcoded in the ARM Template, value is ```https://login.microsoftonline.com/```
-1. AzureAd:Domain - the primary Azure Domain, ie {youraccount}.onmicrosoft.com
+1. EntraId:Domain - the primary Azure Domain, ie {youraccount}.onmicrosoft.com
-1. AzureAd:TenantId - the Azure TenantId
+1. EntraId:TenantId - the Azure TenantId
-1. AzureAd:ClientId - the Azure AD App Registration ClientId.
+1. EntraId:ClientId - the Entra ID App Registration ClientId.
 This value is set to a [Keyvault reference](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references), for security & so the application can be re-deployed without having to set the ClientId for each deployment *(ARM Template deployments will reset appesettings, if there were changes after deployment)*.
-1. AzureAd:CallbackPath - hardcoded in the ARM Template, value is "/signin-oidc"
+1. EntraId:CallbackPath - hardcoded in the ARM Template, value is "/signin-oidc"
+1. EntraId:SignedOutCallbackPath - hardcoded in the ARM Template, value is "/signout-callback-oidc"
-1. EnableAuth - a flag that determines whether the application will enable/disable Azure AD authentication
+1. EnableAuth - a flag that determines whether the application will enable/disable Entra ID authentication

-**Note:** The Keyvault secret name that will contain the AzureAd:ClientId value is set by the ARM Template & the name is: *sct-egvb-azad-client-id*
+**Note:** The Keyvault secret name that will contain the EntraId:ClientId value is set by the ARM Template & the name is: *sct-egvb-azad-client-id*

 **How it works:**